Choose language

 • Knock on effects for local businesses & payment of business rates

-Whilst community benefit is not a planning consideration, as a company BayWa r.e. is keen to begin exploring the best ways of providing improvements through financial contributions and scheme design adaptations from the earliest opportunity.
+Whilst community benefit is not a planning consideration, as a company, BayWa r.e. is keen to explore the best ways of providing improvements through financial contributions and scheme design adaptations from the earliest opportunity.

 Project description